nuntiodev/hera/README.md

 If you're looking to jump straight into it, go ahead:

 - [Run Block User Service locally and connect your client](): A guide to set up Block User Service on your local machine and connect to the service through our SDK.
-- [Run Block User Service in Docker](): Set up and use Block User Service using Docker Compose in under 5 Minutes.
-Good for hacking a Proof of Concept.
+- [Run Block User Service in Docker](): Set up and use Block User Service using Docker Compose.
-- [Run Block User Service in Kubernetes using Helm](): An advanced guide to a fully functional set up with Block User Service in Kubernetes.
+- [Run Block User Service in Kubernetes using Helm](): An advanced guide to deploy a fully functional set up in Kubernetes.
-- [Connect your application to Block User Service](): Connect to Softcorp Cloud or your own client through our SDK.
+- [Connect your application to Block User Service](): Connect to Softcorp Cloud or your private environment through our SDK.

 ## What is User Block?